2 finalists in UK leadership race make pitch to Tory members

 Johnson has won backing from the Conservative Party’s die-hard Brexiteers by insisting the U.K. must leave the bloc on the rescheduled date of Oct.
 31, with or without a divorce agreement with the EU to smooth the way.

+For the party conference in Birmingham, both contenders were given time to make a short speech before answering questions from the host and audience members.

+The Saturday “hustings” was the first of more than a dozen such party meetings set to take place across Britain in coming days.

-The politician refused to answer questions about a police visit early Friday to the London home he shares with partner Carrie Symonds after a neighbor reported an altercation.
+Johnson refused to comment when asked about a police visit early Friday to the London home he shares with partner Carrie Symonds after a neighbor reported an altercation.
+The incident dominated news headlines in Britain on Saturday.

 The Guardian newspaper said neighbors reported hearing screaming, shouting and banging inside the home.
 The responding officers found all the occupants “safe and well” and no legal offenses were committed, police said.

-Johnson declined to comment on the incident, which dominated news headlines in Britain on Saturday.
-He said the public could judge his character and ambition by his track record as London mayor and his plans for the country.
+Johnson said the public could judge his character and ambition by his track record as London mayor and his plans for the country.

-Saturday’s “hustings” is the first of more than a dozen such party meetings set to take place across Britain in coming days.

 Johnson and Hunt are the final two from a field of 10 contenders that was winnowed down in a series of votes by party lawmakers.
 About 160,000 party members across Britain will decide who wins in a by-mail vote.